Musk's Twitter play sparks concerns about distraction, stock sales at Tesla - NewsBreak

 Musk's Twitter play sparks concerns about distraction, stock sales at Tesla

-The billionaire entrepreneur, who also heads rocket company SpaceX, targeted Twitter Inc (TWTR.N) on Thursday with a $43 billion takeover offer. read more
+The billionaire entrepreneur, who also heads rocket company SpaceX, targeted Twitter Inc on Thursday with a $43 billion takeover offer.

 The idea of Musk working to close that deal, possibly by selling even more of his Tesla stake, and then overseeing yet another company has Tesla observers worried.